Bounce Back Loans, Liquidation and Guarantees

 A bounce-back loan does not prevent you from liquidating your business.
 The directors of the company consider the loan unsecured.
 The company’s directors will not be personally held liable for the loan, unless your liquidator finds you have fraudulently traded or abused the scheme.

-Please read ‘What are the consequences of not repaying a bounce back loan‘ for further information.
+Please read about the consequences of not repaying a bounce back loan‘ for further information.